IntelPython/sdc/README.rst

     ./miniconda.sh -b
     export PATH=$HOME/miniconda3/bin:$PATH

-It is possible to build SDC via conda-build or setuptools.
-Follow one of the cases below to install SDC and its dependencies on Linux.
+It is possible to build Intel SDC via conda-build or setuptools.
+Follow one of the cases below to install Intel SDC and its dependencies on Linux.

 Building on Linux with conda-build
 ~~~~~~~~~~~~~~~~~~~~~~~~~